 Myth 3: Signal is just like WhatsApp

-On the other hand, WhatsApp also offers Signal’s end-to-end encryption.
-However, it collects much more metadata and there is the widely discussed data exchange with Facebook.
+On the other hand, WhatsApp collects much more metadata, and there is the widely discussed data exchange with Facebook.
 Additionally, WhatsApp isn’t fully open source and allows storing (unencrypted) backups in the cloud.

 Of course, there are more differences between the messengers.
-You can clearly see that these messengers aren’t almost identical.
+Signal isn’t just another WhatsApp.

 - Apr 3, 2018: Added Registration Lock PIN (> 4.17.5)